 After the scripting of SQL Server database objects task is completed the resultant t-sql scripts created by the wizard will be shown in a new query window as we have choosen as output option for our sample.

-So are finished with the SQL Server script database tool tutorial.
+So we are finished with this SQL Server script database tool tutorial.
 I hope you will enjoy this new tools for SQL Server.